Christina Karras logo icon 'k' - elegant, refined, expressive

 Visually,

-“Cold woven grass wall paper that shines at certain times of the day.
+“Gold woven grass wallpaper that shines at certain times of the day.
 Italian leather bed and vintage Moroccan rug cozy up the space and keep the palette elegant.”

 Christina on Developing Her Signature Style -